Strategies for energy-efficient flow control leveraging deep reinforcement learning: METHODOLOGY

 \section{METHODOLOGY}

-We use DRL algorithms to manipulate synthetic jets for active flow control, focusing on the impact of jet positioning on flow performance around square and circular cylinders at $Re = 100$.
-The fundamental numerical methods, software, and key parameters are outlined in \S~\ref{sec:Numerical simulation}.
-In \S~\ref{sec:Circular cylinder environment}, we describe the flow characteristics around a circular cylinder and the arrangement of the synthetic jets, while \S~\ref{sec:Square cylinder environment} provides corresponding details for a square cylinder. \S~\ref{sec:Deep Reinforcement Learning} introduces the core concepts, mathematical models, and distinctions of deep learning and reinforcement learning, with a detailed discussion of the PPO algorithm.
-Lastly, \S~\ref{DRL-Enhanced Active Flow Control} demonstrates the application of DRL algorithms to address flow control challenges, offering a comprehensive overview of the agent-environment framework and related key concepts.
+DRL algorithms are employed to manipulate synthetic jets for active flow control, focusing on the effect of jet positioning on flow performance around square and circular cylinder at $Re = 100$.
+The numerical methods, software, and key parameters are outlined in section \ref{sec:Numerical simulation}.
+Section \ref{sec:Circular cylinder environment} describes the flow characteristics and jet arrangements for circular cylinders, while section \ref{sec:Square cylinder environment} provides similar details for square cylinders.
+Section \ref{sec:Deep Reinforcement Learning} introduces the core concepts, mathematical models, and distinctions of DRL, with an emphasis on the PPO algorithm.
+Finally, section \ref{sec:Enhanced Active Flow Control} demonstrates the application of DRL algorithms to address flow control challenges.